Composing Custom Pipelines¶

 MyToTrace(),

-rr, # replaces ReflectStep — provides "reflection"
+rr, # replaces ReflectStep — provides "reflections"

-*learning_tail(None, SkillManager(llm), skillbook)[1:], # skip ReflectStep
+*learning_tail(None, SkillManager("gpt-4o-mini"), skillbook)[1:], # skip ReflectStep

 ])